-As More Accusers Of Sexual Abuse Come Forward, Music Streaming Services Remove R. Kelly From Curated Playlists
+As More Accusers Of Sexual Abuse Come Forward, Music Streaming Services Remove R. Kelly From Curated Playlits

 — Karen Attiah (@KarenAttiah) May 10, 2018

-Spotify has also removed other talents from its curated lists over the last several months due to allegations of misconduct, including comedian Louis C.K. and entertainment legend Bill Cosby, Variety reported.
+Spotify has also removed other talents from its curated lists over the last several months due to allegations of misconduct including comedian Louis C.K. and entertainment legend Bill Cosby, Variety reported.
 The firm’s focus going forward is on reducing the exposure of artists whose music/works contain hateful content and whose behavior and/or image is deemed inappropriate.